DeepMapping2: Self-Supervised Large-Scale LiDAR Map Optimization: Conclusion

 \section{Conclusion}

 \textbf{{Limitation}.} \titlevariable~requires good loop closure to arrange batches.
-However, sometimes in large-scale environments, using a self-supervised loop closing method such as TF-VPR\cite{chen2022self} would take too long.
+However, sometimes in large-scale environments, using a self-supervised loop closing method such as TF-VPR\cite{chen2022self} is time-comsuming.
 One alternative is to use pretrained PointNetVLAD\cite{uy2018pointnetvlad} with some geometric verification, such as ICP.
 Another option is to obtain loop closure from the pre-built map used in the warm-start step.

 Also, although our convergence rate is improved by the \lgloss, the computation time of our method is still longer than other state-of-the-art methods like LeGO-LOAM.
 However, our framework allows \textit{GPU-based parallel optimization} for speed boosting via distributed data parallel training~\cite{li2020pytorch} as in the supplementary.